hlstudio/bigdesk/README.md

 Live charts and statistics for Elasticsearch 2.x cluster.
 ## 2016-10-30
 - How to use for ES5.x

   site plugins are not supported.
-Run bigdesk standalone modify elasticsearch.yml,enable CORS
+Run bigdesk standalone

+  modify elasticsearch.yml,enable CORS

 	http.cors.enabled: true

 	http.cors.allow-origin: "*"

-   Check Elasticsearch documentation on this parameter: `https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-http.html#modules-http` then open index.html£¬or run on another web server
+   Check Elasticsearch documentation on this parameter: `https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-http.html#modules-http`

+   then open index.html in browser

+   or run on another web server

 ## 2016-03-23
 - Modify and relayout some metrics and charts